danmar/cppcheck/man/manual.md

 **{info}**

-Information message about current location
+Information message about the current location

 **{code}**

-The real code.
+The real code

 **\\t**